|

 Jams

 The jams that we received in our breakfast spreads were always very different to those we have back home in the UK.
 They are generally very sticky and contain a lot of whole fruit.
 You’ll usually have a selection of three.
-Our favourites were fig, apricot and cherry.
+Our favourites were always fig, apricot and cherry.

 Extra Elements of the Full Turkish Breakfast Spread